Advisory Committee on Blood and Tissue Safety and Availability

 The Committee will consist of not more than 23 voting members, who represent a diverse group of patient advocates, subject matter experts, and health professionals.
 One or more of these voting members will be selected to serve as Chair, with an option for Vice Chair or Co-Chairs.
 The Committee members will be invited to serve for overlapping terms of up to four years.
-Terms of more than two years are contingent upon renewal of the Committee’s charter by appropriate action prior to its expiration.
 A member may serve no more than 180 days after the expiration of the member’s term, if a successor has not taken office.

 The Committee composition will include 14 public members, who will be selected from state and local organizations, patient advocacy groups, provider organizations, academic researchers, ethicists, physicians, surgeons, scientists, risk communication experts, consumer advocates, and from among communities of persons who are frequent recipients of blood or blood products or who have received tissues or organs.
 While this document sets no prescribed formula for distribution of membership, every attempt will be made for equal and diverse representation.
 The public voting members will be classified as special government employees (SGEs) and are subject to government ethics rules.

-The Committee will also include 9 voting representative members who are designated to serve by the blood, tissue and organ professional organizations and/or business sectors.
-These representative members will be selected from the AABB, American Association of Tissue Banks (AATB), the Eye Bank Association of America, the Association of Organ Procurement Organization (AOPO), and one of either the American National Red Cross (ARC) or America’s Blood Centers (ABC) on a rotating basis.
-The Committee composition can include additional representation from either the plasma protein fraction community or a trade organization; a manufacturer of blood, plasma, or other tissue/organ test kits; a manufacturer of blood, plasma or other tissue/organ equipment; a major hospital organization or a major hospital accreditation organization.
+The Committee will also include nine voting representative members who are designated to serve by the blood, tissue and organ professional organizations and/or business sectors.
+These representative members will be selected from the AABB, American Association of Tissue Banks, the Eye Bank Association of America, the Association of Organ Procurement Organization, and one of either the American National Red Cross or America’s Blood Centers on a rotating basis.
+The Committee composition can include additional representation from either the plasma protein fraction community or a trade organization; a manufacturer of blood, plasma, or other tissue/organ test kits; a manufacturer of blood, plasma or other tissue/organ equipment; a major hospital organization; or a major hospital accreditation organization.
 Where more than one company produces a specified product or process, representatives from those companies will rotate on the same schedule as public members.
 All voting members of the Committee will be selected by the Secretary or designee.

-The Committee shall also include nine non-voting ex-officio members to represent the Centers for Disease Control and Prevention; the Centers for Medicare and Medicaid Services; the Food and Drug Administration for which representation will be provided by the Office of Blood Research and Review (OBRR) and the Office of Cellular, Tissue and Gene Therapies (OCTGT); the Health Resources and Services Administration, which will include representation from the Chair of the Advisory Committee on Organ Transplantation; the National Institutes of Health (NIH); the Department of Defense; and the Department of Veterans Affairs.
-Other federal departments/agencies will be invited to participate as non-voting ex-officio members, as the Secretary or designee deem necessary, to effectively carry out the Committee’s function.
+The Committee shall also include six non-voting ex-officio members: the Director, Centers for Disease Control and Prevention; Director, Centers for Medicare and Medicaid Services; Commissioner, Food and Drug Administration for which representation will be provided by the Office of Blood Research and Review and the Office of Tissues and Advanced Therapies; Administrator, Health Resources and Services Administration; and Director, National Institutes of Health; or their designees.
+Other HHS officials may be invited to participate as non-voting ex-officio members, as the Secretary or designee deem necessary, to effectively carry out the Committee’s function.

 The voting public members will be paid at a rate not to exceed $200.00 per day, plus per diem and any applicable travel expenses, as authorized by Section 5703, Title 5, U.S.C., for persons employed intermittently in the government service.
 Members who serve as representatives of a particular interest group or business sector will serve without compensation, pursuant to advance written agreement, but may be allowed per diem and any applicable expenses for all government-directed travel.
 Members who are officers or employees of the United States government shall not receive compensation for their services on the Committee.

-In carrying out its function, the Committee may establish subgroups (i.e., subcommittees and/or working groups), with approval of the Secretary or designee, to provide assistance in carrying out work associated with the mission of the Committee.
-The established subgroups may consider issues in accordance with the charge of the Committee, and will make reports to the ACBTSA for consideration, as appropriate.
-The established subgroups may not report directly to the Secretary or another Federal official unless there is specific statutory authority for such reporting.
-The Department Committee Management Officer will be notified upon establishment of each subgroup, and will be given information regarding its name, membership, function, cost, and estimated frequency of meetings.
+In carrying out its function, the Committee may establish subcommittees, with approval of the Secretary or designee, to provide assistance in carrying out work associated with the mission of the Committee.
+The subcommittees will be composed of members of the parent committee and/or non-member individuals who have expertise and knowledge regarding the topics and issues that are pertinent to the mission of the Committee.
+The established subcommittees may consider issues in accordance with the charge of the Committee, and will, as appropriate, make reports to the ACBTSA for consideration.
+The established subcommittees may not report directly to the Secretary or another federal official unless there is specific statutory authority for such reporting.
+The Department Committee Management Officer will be notified upon establishment of each subcommittee, and will be given information regarding its name, membership, function, cost, and estimated frequency of meetings.

-Records of the ACBTSA and any respective subgroups will be handled in accordance with General Records Schedule 26, Item 2 or other approved agency records disposition schedule.
-These records will be available for public inspection and copying subject to the Freedom of Information Act, 5 U.S.C.
+Records of the Committee and any established subcommittees will be handled in accordance with General Records Schedule 6.2, Federal Advisory Committee Records or other approved agency records disposition schedule.
+Applicable records will be made available to the public for inspection and copying, subject to the Freedom of Information Act, 5 U.S.C.
 552.